 Participants should expect that the learning process will include times designated for group discussion, asking each participant to share reactions to the content, all of which requires some degree of emotional and relational vulnerability.

-Each educational segment or session will offer dedicated time and opportunity for questions and answers.
+Each psychoeducational segment or session will offer dedicated time and opportunity for questions and answers.

-Participants should expect brief assignments during the Course and also homework assignments in between sessions in order to facilitate the absorption, acquisition, metabolization and synthesis of the educational process.
+Participants should expect brief assignments during the Course and also homework assignments in between sessions in order to facilitate the absorption, acquisition, metabolization and synthesis of the psychoeducational process.

 Your Intimate or Spouse and Relationship